 The specific implementation and an explanation of the differences can be found here.

-One of the ways you can reduce the load on both your own system but also on our is by excluding FBR (fulfillment by retailer) offers with 0 stock from your update flows.
-We have noticed that we receive a lot of price and delivery option updates for offers that don’t even have stock.
+One of the ways you can reduce the load on both of our systems is by excluding Fulfillment By Retailer (FBR) offers with 0 stock from your update flows.
+We often receive a lot of price and delivery option updates for offers that don’t have stock.

 These are useless requests and needlessly require processing capacity.

-Our preference is that you exclude these offers from your feed until they are back in stock again.
-This cuts down the requests sent by your system and also the load we have to process and freeing up room for other retailers and processes.
+We prefer that you exclude these offers from your feed until they are back in stock again.
+This cuts down the requests sent by your system and also the load we have to process, and frees up room for other retailers and processes.

-This call allows you to solely update the price of your item.
-The structure of this request is aimed at bundle prices but it’s not required to create multiple bundles.
+This call allows you to update only the price of your item.
+The structure of this request is aimed at bundle prices but it is not required to create multiple bundles.

-Unfortunately we have noticed that some retailers are combing the three update requests and sending all three requests every time they are updating a portion of the offer.
-The API is designed for partial updates, please make sure you design your own system in such a way that you can alter the specific components.
+We have noticed that some retailers are combing the three update requests and sending all three requests every time they are updating a portion of the offer.
+The API is designed for partial updates, so please make sure you design your own system in such a way that you can alter the specific components.

-Unfortunately we have noticed that retailers sometimes re-use a EAN for different products (for example different versions or colors of the same product.
+We have noticed that retailers sometimes reuse a single EAN for different products, for example different versions or colors of the same product.

-If the offers have different prices or references then the specific EAN is continuously updated from version a to version b and back again.
-Please make sure you always only have one product and one value mapped to a EAN.
+If the offers have different prices or references, then the specific EAN is continuously updated from version A to version B and back again.
+Please make sure you always only have one product and one value mapped to an EAN.

 We are also actively monitoring these numbers and will require you to fix these flows if it’s obvious you have mapped products incorrectly.

 The same behavior can be seen when a retailer has multiple active projects where EANs are in both but with differing values.
-The same advise applies here as stated above.
+We recommend the same steps as described above.

-As a result of this flow your assortment will go offline for a period of time as a result of the delete request and stay offline until we have processed the following create request.
+As a result of this flow your assortment will go offline for a period of time as a result of the delete request and stay offline until we have processed the create request that follows.

-Please make sure this is the specific user case that you want to fulfill as it’s also possible to set a product to ‘onholdbyretailer’ which also removes the offer from the webshop (but not the assortment of the retailer).
+Please make sure this is the specific use case that you want to fulfill as it’s also possible to set a product to onholdbyretailer which also removes the offer from the webshop, but not the assortment of the retailer.

-Make sure you know which user case the retailer is expecting by performing this action.
-If a full delete is required then the Delete offer request is advised.
-If the retailer still expects to see the item in their seller dashboard but wants it paused or removed from the webshop then we advise the ‘onholdbyretailer’ option.
+Make sure you know which use case the retailer is expecting by performing this action.
+If a full delete is required then the delete offer) request is advised.
+If the retailer still expects to see the item in their Seller Dashboard but wants it paused or removed from the webshop then we advise the onholdbyretailer option.

 With this request you can retrieve the status and the values we currently have for the offer tied to the specified offer ID.

-This request is currently the only option to determine if a offer is valid and active in the webshop or if it’s invalid in which case you also receive the blocking issues.
+This request is currently the only option to determine if a offer is valid and active in the webshop or invalid, in which case you will also receive its blocking issues.